 Ammon is a somewhat small city located in the state of Idaho.
 With a population of 17,115 people and three constituent neighborhoods, Ammon is the 17th largest community in Idaho.
 There's nothing like the smell of a brand new house, and in Ammon, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Ammon, and putting down their money on brand new construction.
 Ammon’s real estate is, on average, some of the newest in the nation.
 Ammon does seem to be experiencing an influx of affluent people, because the median household income is $67,545.00.

-Ammon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ammon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ammon is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Ammon who work in office and administrative support (14.35%), sales jobs (13.11%), and teaching (9.59%).

 Also of interest is that Ammon has more people living here who work in computers and math than 95% of the places in the US.